borisbreuer/drag-and-drop/README.md

 # Drag and Drop

-A simple drag and drop without dragevents to avoid the ghost item.
+A simple drag and drop without drag events to avoid the ghost item.

-## Supporting older versions with Constructor Function and prototype
+### Supporting older Browser versions with Constructor Function and prototype
-tested on IE11
+Tested on IE11